cmchenr/secure-workload-aws-workspaces/README.md

 ## Lamda Functions
 There are 2 Lambda Functions
-1. `annotations_lambda/handler.py` - This syncronizes AWS tags and context (including UserName) with Cisco Secure Workload.
+1. `labels_lambda/handler.py` - This syncronizes AWS tags and context (including UserName) with Cisco Secure Workload.
 2. `cleanup_lambda/handler.py` - This cleans up Cisco Secure Workload records when a WorkSpace is terminated.

 ## Environment Variables
 No code modification should be required.
 The following environment variables need to be provisioned to run the lambda function.

-* `ADD_TAGS` -- Applicable only for "annotations_lambda".
-Set to 'true' if you want tags attached to WorkSpaces to sync as Annotations in Cisco Secure Workload.
+* `ADD_TAGS` -- Applicable only for "labels_lambda".
+Set to 'true' if you want tags attached to WorkSpaces to sync as labels in Cisco Secure Workload.
 This can increase the time it takes the Lambda to run especially if there are a lot of workspaces.
 Can be left blank.
 * `ATTRIBUTES_LIST` -- Required.
-These are additional fields to sync as Cisco Secure Workload annotations.
+These are additional fields to sync as Cisco Secure Workload labels.
 Comma separated format.
 Recommended value is "UserName"
 * `DELETE_SENSORS` -- Applicable only for "cleanup_lambda".
 Set to 'true' if you want sensor records to be removed when a WorkSpace is terminated (recommended).
 * `TET_URL` -- Cisco Secure Workload URL
 * `TET_API_KEY` -- Cisco Secure Workload API key with User data upload and sensor management capabilities.